 SRS Acquiom, Tales from the M&A Trenches, Post-Closing Practices to Mitigate Post-Closing Risks (5th edition, March 2019), p.
 150.

 We have confirmed in discussions with brokers that in certain instances, issuers have been willing to broaden coverage in the US for certain interim breaches (i.e., breaches of R&Ws first arising between signing and closing, of which the insured party has actual knowledge as of the closing).
 Time will tell whether these coverage enhancements will be available with respect to M&A deals in Latin America.

 Pursuant to the ABA 2021 Survey, only 12 per cent of deals referencing RWI in 2020 to the first quarter of 2021 included a stand-alone condition for the benefit of the buyer on obtaining RWI.
 Twenty-three per cent of those deals included this condition for the benefit of the seller and 66 per cent of the deals did not include any stand-alone condition on RWI.
 See ABA 2021 Study, op. cit., p.
 125.

 M&A Insurance presentation by AON to Skadden, April 2022.

 See AON, ‘Representations and Warranties Insurance Claims Study; an analysis of claim trends, data and recoveries’, 2020, p.
 23.

-Pursuant to the ABA 2021 Survey, in 2020 through the first quarter of 2021, 38 per cent of deals in which RWI was used but was not the buyer’s sole source of recovery required that the buyer first pursue a claim under the RWI prior to being able to recover from the seller.
-See American Bar Association, Business Law Section, ‘Private Target Mergers & Acquisitions Deal Points Study’, December 2021, p.
+Pursuant to the ABA 2021 Survey, in 2020 to the first quarter of 2021, 38 per cent of deals in which RWI was used but was not the buyer’s sole source of recovery required that the buyer first pursue a claim under the RWI prior to being able to recover from the seller.
+See ABA 2021 Survey, p.
 128.